HomePurpl LifeDisability CardsAccess Card: Who Qualifies and How to Apply

 • Accessing Audible Information – highlights support for hearing, such as hearing loops or captioning.

-• Anything Else – allows you to add other impacts of your impairment that affect your access to a service, flagging extra support that might not otherwise be shown on the card.
+• Anything Else – allows other impacts of an impairment to be noted, flagging extra support that might not otherwise be shown on the card.

-In your confirmation email, you can choose to upgrade to 1st Class Signed For delivery or Next Day Special Delivery.
+In the confirmation email, it is possible to upgrade postage to 1st Class Signed For delivery or Next Day Special Delivery.
+Nimbus prints cards daily and works to Royal Mail collection time slots.
+(Official delivery guidance: Faster delivery (Nimbus help))

 A young person who has short curly hair, glasses, a sage green t-shirt and a limb difference using a prosthetic arm sits at a desk using a laptop

 The Access Card makes life easier for many disabled people in the UK.
-It saves having to worry about explaining your disability which can be especially challenging or frustrating for those people with hidden disabilities.
+It can reduce the need to repeatedly explain a disability or access requirements, which can be especially challenging for people with hidden disabilities.

-We asked Purpl members whether they had an Access Card, and to provide feedback, here’s some of the responses:
+We asked Purpl members whether they had an Access Card, and to provide feedback.
+Here are some responses:

 “I’ve had one for a while I think it’s worth it we go to the theatre quite often, it’s paid for itself after the first visit.”